amariami/MPV-config-2022/README.md

 * for me no reason using more than doubling frame rate interpolation.
 * On Linux sytem you already know which one is similiar parameter using .vpy script, `--input-ipc-server=mpvpipe`

-Advantage set frequency to 48 Hertz you can extend battery life power consumption on mobile laptop and reduce too much resource in PC.
-So If your system is High-End device you could do complicated settings and use heavy scripts which is still difficult to achieve when using refresh rate more than 48 Hertz.
+Advantage set display frequency to 48 Hertz you can extend battery life, reduce power consumption especially on mobile laptop and reduce too much resource in PC.
+If your system is High-End device you could do complicated settings and use heavy scripts which is still difficult to achieve when using refresh rate more than 48 Hertz.

-`--interpolation=yes` or `--interpolation=no` or don't write this in mpv.conf leaving MPV player do their own in my case when running MPV Player only without SVP get very good result while using 60 Hertz display refresh rate.
+`--interpolation=yes` or `--interpolation=no` or don't write this in mpv.conf leaving MPV player do their own in my case when running MPV Player only without SVP get very good result while using 59.999/60 Hertz display refresh rate.

 Of course it could be used for other frequency such as 48 Hertz, 72 Hertz, 96 Hertz, 140 Hertz, 240 Herts and so on.
 However i can't guarantee if it works correctly or not you should try by yourself.